mkaudi/UdacityNanoDegree/Project 4/README.md

 **Sparkify: Churn Prediction Modelling**

-The idea behind the project is to train a machine learning model that can predict the user churn for the Sparkify music website using PySpark.
+The idea behind the project is to clean the date, explore for insights and train a machine learning model that can predict the user churn for the Sparkify music streaming service using PySpark.
-The analysis was done on a subset of a much larger data set, which falls under the Big Data category, however the code could be applied to the same.
+The analysis was done on a subset of a much larger dataset, which falls under the Big Data category, however the code could be applied to the same.
+PySpark libraries were utilized for this project as it is effecient for dealing with Big datasets and the code deployed here could be used on the complete dataset.

+To access the dataset in this repository, kinldy note that you will need to unzip/uncompress the

 To achieve this goal, the below were the major activities that had to be undertaken.

+**Files**:
+	- Sparkify.ipynb
+ 	- Sparkify.html
+  	- mini_sparkify_event_data.rar

-The project includes the below major parts:
+**The project includes the below major parts:**
 	- Data import and cleaning
 	- Data exploration
 	- Feature Engineering
 	- Machine learning preparation/preprocessing
 	- Machine learning modeling

-Libraries used:
+**Libraries used**:
 	- pyspark
 	- pandas
 	- numpy